 In addition to recycling and repurposing materials from the construction of the project, Living Building Challenge certified projects must also feature at least one salvaged material per 500 square meters of gross building area.
-To date, the project team has been successful incorporating the following salvaged materials from nearby demolition projects that were incorporated into The Kendeda Building:
+Below are examples of salvaged materials from nearby demolition projects that were incorporated into The Kendeda Building:

 - Recycled slate used for interior wall finishes sourced from the Alumni Association roof renovation.

 - The nail laminated timber pieces incorporated 25,000 feet of 2x4 from demolished film sets.

 - Granite from Georgia Archives Building was used in landscaping the site.

 - 1880s heart pine joists removed in 2016 from the iconic Tech Tower were used as stair treads.

 After the construction project was complete, Georgia Tech implemented a recycling and compost program for the building that targets maximum waste diversion.